#1 in Sleep Product Research

 Pillow Reviews > Buckwheat Pillows

 THE GOOD: The main strength of buckwheat pillows is their support and adjustability.
 These features tend to result in above average prevention and relief of neck pain.
-Heat trap potential is often minimal.
+Heat retention is often minimal.

-THE BAD: They are too firm, too noisy, too heavy, and too small for some.
+THE BAD: They can be too firm, too noisy, too heavy, and too small for some.
 Odor is possible when new.
 Experimentation to determine comfortable fill-quantity may be needed.
-They can be fairly expensive ($53 average).
+They can be fairly expensive ($55 average).

 THE PILLOWS: Buckwheat pillows are filled with buckwheat hulls which are the small, hard husks that protect the buckwheat kernel.